 Oh boy, I am damn good at manipulating people

+every time I interviewed a customer and they started to criticize a new feature, I would dump everything I have read about doing UX studies and discovery and go full-on sales mode.
 I would walk out of the meeting feeling like Steve Jobs because I just got the customer to say that my idea was awesome.

 I, again and again, confirmed my own assumptions, not by doing discovery, but by persuading myself that the feature was awesome after manipulating our customer's needs.

 Had I known what I know today I would not have talked the team into building 70% of what we build.
 Imagine what six years of great discovery would have resulted in, maybe a gold mine of fantastic products that would have propelled the company to even greater success than it had when I left.
 Oh, how I failed!

 You need to leave your pride at the door when you do discovery - it's hard as a founder, designer, and proud worker, but if you don't do it, you will be the main source of your company's failures.